-Botulinum neurotoxin injections into selected muscles may be helpful in treating focal hand dystonia.
+Botulinum neurotoxin injections into selected muscles may be helpful.
 The injections are often given with electromyography (EMG) or ultrasound guidance, and must be repeated every three to six months.

 Although a medication with the word "toxin" in the name may seem confusing, botulinum neurotoxin injections have decades of research and clinical experience demonstrating that they are a safe and effective medical therapy.
-Botulinum neurotoxin has been approved for use in the United States since 1989.